 supporting and making public the work of teaching and learning.

 I've taught AP Biology, biotechnology, Earth and space science, and on-level biology.
-I'm a National Board Certified Teacher, a Presidential Awardee (PAEMST), a Leonore Annenberg Teaching Fellow with the Institute for Citizens and Scholars (formerly the WW Foundation), a Lilly Teacher Creativity Fellow, and a Senior Fellow at the Knowles Teacher Initiative, where I served for five years as an editor-in-chief at Kaleidoscope: Educator Voices and Perspectives.
+I'm a National Board Certified Teacher, a Presidential Awardee (PAEMST) (archived site), a Leonore Annenberg Teaching Fellow with the Institute for Citizens and Scholars (formerly the WW Foundation), a Lilly Teacher Creativity Fellow, a Carnegie Foundation Educator Advisory Panel alum, and a Senior Fellow at the Knowles Teacher Initiative, where I served for five years as an editor-in-chief at Kaleidoscope: Educator Voices and Perspectives.

-In addition to full-time teaching, I am a Carnegie Educator Advisory Panelist for the Carnegie Foundation and design consultant for the College Board, as well as active in the alumni networks of the MacArthur Foundation/TERC Climate and Equity Institute and Knowles.
+In addition to full-time teaching, I am a design consultant for the College Board's AP Biology program and am active in the alumni networks of the MacArthur Foundation/TERC Climate and Equity Institute and Knowles.
 I am also honored to be the 2025 President of the National Association of Biology Teachers!

 I am the co-editor of SOCIAL ACTION STORIES, a work/book of high-impact storytelling for classroom and community, and PLACE-BASED SCIENCE TEACHING, forthcoming from Corwin Press and co-authored with the amazing Whitney Aragaki.